ENTEL-WNG/CoAPoverBP-no-proxy-version/README.md

 sudo pip install aioconsole
 ```

-## IF YOU ENCOUTER THE ERROR "make[1]: Nothing to be done for 'posix'.", RUN:
+## IF YOU ENCOUTER THE ERROR "make[1]: Nothing to be done for 'posix'.", RUN

 ```bash
 make clean
 make posix
 ```

-## FOR EACH DEPLOYMENT, INSIDE THE UD3TN FOLDER RUN:
+## FOR EACH DEPLOYMENT, INSIDE THE UD3TN FOLDER RUN

 ```bash
 build/posix/ud3tn --node-id dtn://a.dtn/ --aap-port 4242 --aap2-socket ud3tn-a.aap2.socket --cla "tcpclv3:*,4224"